One of the things that Taiwan has taken here is Taiwan's approach to Traditional Chinese medicine and natural medicines at all .

 The Chinese are characterized by respect for ancestors and tradition

-China's culture is distinguished by its respect for tradition, which means the thoughtless acceptance of the wisdom (and stupidity) of ancestors and the respect for the ancestors in an ancient form in which he was practiced by a pracible man.
+China's culture is distinguished by its respect for tradition, which means the thoughtless assumption of the wisdom (and stupidity) of ancestors and the respect for ancestors in an ancient form in which he was practiced by the pramlověk.
 Rather than some religious trance, the Chinese are leading such reasons that make us go to the cemetery, whatever our denomination is.
-The difference is that (traditional) Chinese people normally avoid cemeteries and go to China's Dušičky (Jingming, early April) to clean up.
+The difference is that (traditional) Chinese people are avoiding cemeteries and just go to China's Dušičky (Jing-ming, early April) to clean up.
 Instead, their ancestors have their statues at home, where they can give them respect every day without leaving the slippers.
 The statuettes stand on the home altar, the dominant piece of furniture at the prominent place of the entrance room.
 The boundary between ancestors, gods and gods is unclear.
 The Chinese sky most of all reminds of a bureaucratic organization, the most appropriate sacrifice for the gods are special sacrificial notes.

 Learning The Confusion of obedience to the elders and the superiors, which is sometimes used as a revolution, is in fact the most boring summary of unbridled respect for the forefathers in the Chinese soul.
 Still, let's realize that Chinese civilization was an agricultural civilization, and then we can move on to the first Chinese prayer - the Yellow Emperor - and to traditional Chinese medicine.